ember-learn/ember-blog/source/2019-06-21-the-ember-times-issue-103.md

-Submit to the Ember Camp Chicago CFP 🌭, celebration of 55 posts for #EmberJS2019 🎉, watch the Visual Regression Testing Made Easy talk video 📺, ...
+Submit to the Ember Camp Chicago CFP 🌭, celebration of 55 posts for #EmberJS2019 🎉, watch the Visual Regression Testing Made Easy talk video 📺, more expressive dependency injection ⬅️, clean out unused components from your 🐹 app,
+...

 ---